LeithPrice/LeithPrice_T1A3/readme.md

 ## Leith Price T1A3 assessment Read Me file ##

 - My T1A3 terminal Application is a basic take on Mechanical Workshop Software.
 Allowing the user, a workshop, to generate an invoice containing all the customer information and sales information and display a complete sales invoice on the screen.
 The great thing about my software is that all customer data input is saved to a .txt file to be able to be accessed at a later time.
 This removed repetition and for the user with regular customers.
 The main menu allows you to choose if the customer is existing or not and search the vehicle registration number.
 If the Rego number is in the system already then it will use that previously entered and saved customer information to proliferate the sales invoice to be displayed.

+When you begin the application, the Workshop name can be what ever you like however there is a specific password.

+Password = dfe546gt

 # R4 Link to Source Control Repository #